ArolWright/arolwright.github.io/about.md

 ### About this website

-This website was made using a template by Corbin Davenport, which he made for his own personal website, built with Eleventy, and hosted on GitHub Pages.
-Full credits to him for putting this together.

-It is completely open-source—here is the [source code](https://github.com/ArolWright/arolwright.github.io) for this specific website, as well as Corbin's [original source code](https://github.com/corbindavenport/corbindavenport.github.io).
-You can also check out his [blog post](https://blog.corbin.io/post/752757825366835200/how-i-made-my-new-personal-website) on his personal blog, where he explains how he put this together.
+This website is based on a template made by Corbin Davenport.
+Find the original source code [here](https://github.com/corbindavenport/corbindavenport.github.io).